 24. For whoever wants to save his life will lose it, but whoever loses his life for me will save it.

 The flesh brings temporary pleasure, denial of the flesh brings temporary pain.
-The flesh will lead you away from God, denial of the flesh will bring you closer to him.
+The flesh will lead you away from God, denial of your flesh will bring you closer to him.
 To put the flesh under subjection we have to be willing to deny ourselves and anytime we deny our selves the flesh is going to cry out like a spoiled child.
-It wants what it wants and until it is put to sleep you will find yourself in agony.
+It wants what it wants and until it is crucified you will find yourself in agony.
 However, this agony is only temporary.
 It will soon quiet itself if you choose to continue to deny it the things that it wants.
-You have to be willing to hurt, willing to go through some pain, willing to go through some discomfort knowing that God will give you strength to overcome.
-You have to want to be delivered more than you want the sin.
+You have to be willing to hurt, willing to go through some pain, willing to go through some discomfort knowing that God will give you strength to overcome, if you stay with him.
+You have to want to be delivered more than you want to sin.

 So what do you do?
-Separate yourself from the things or the people that are causing you to sin.
-Allow your flesh to cry out but speak the word of God over it.
+Separate yourself from the things or the people who are causing you to sin.
+If your flesh begins to cry, then let it cry but still say “NO”.
+I’m not doing it.
+I’m not giving in.
+I will not get off path.
+It is not going to kill you to let your flesh with it’s desires suffer.
+Speak the word of God over it.
 Do not give in to the discomfort or the pain-it’s only temporary.
 Meditate on God’s word, his power, his love and his commandments.
 Cry out to God to help you, confess your weaknesses to him.
 God is faithful to help you.
 He will turn your mess into a message and will bless someone’s else life through your story.
 But most importantly your relationship with God will be restored.
 You are standing on right grounds with him again.
-You can freely come into his presence and call on him in the time of need, and He will hear you.
+You can freely come into his presence and call on him in the time of need, and He will hear you when you call.
 He will be a father to you and you will be his child.

-We all mess up but in this article we are focusing on those who are practicing sin while confessing salvation.
-Practicing-you plain out know it is wrong, yet you still choose to do it anyway and don’t care who knows.
-This was not God’s plan for you.
+We all mess up, but in this post we are focusing on those who are practicing sin while confessing salvation.
+Those who find themselves doing it over and over because a stronghold is involved or either they have a weak desire to stop-they really don’t want to.
+This is not God’s plan for you.
 This is not his purpose for you.
 You can not serve the flesh and God.
-If you’re going to walk after the flesh then walk after it, and if you are going to walk after the Spirit then walk after him.
-But don’t try to play them both.
+If you’re going to walk after the flesh then that’s your choice, but if you are saying that you are walking after the Spirit then you have to let some things go.
+You can not have one foot in and one foot out.
 Have you no fear of God?
 Do you not know, God sees?
-Do you not know, God hears?
-Joshua 24:14-16:
+Do you not know, God hears?”

 14″Now, therefore, fear the LORD and serve Him in sincerity and truth; and put away the gods which your fathers served beyond the River and in Egypt, and serve the LORD.
 15“If it is disagreeable in your sight to serve the LORD, choose for yourselves today whom you will serve: whether the gods which your fathers served which were beyond the River, or the gods of the Amorites in whose land you are living; but as for me and my house, we will serve the LORD.”
 16The people answered and said, “Far be it from us that we should forsake the LORD to serve other gods;…

 God loves you and he is right there to help you through this.
-He understands how it made you feel but he even more so understands how it will destroy you if you continued on with it.
-He loves you and he understands you, but he has something so much more better just for you.
+He understands how it made you feel but he understand even more how it’s going to destroy you if you continued on with it.
+He loves you and he understands you, but he has a life so much better than what you are practicing.

 From my heart to yours, I ask that you please share this message.
 I know there is someone out there who needs to read it.
 Thanks in advance!